rashadwest/rashadwest.github.io/_posts/2021-02-16-Analytics_Culture.md

 Lastly, this analytic is educational.
 The unique analytic is teaching individuals the color wheel.
 We are a S.T.E.A.M (Science, Technology, Enginerring, Art, and Mathmatics) platform.

+Each color represents a location and it also shows rather a player scored or not.

 ![alt text](https://github.com/rashadwest/rashadwest.github.io/blob/master/_posts/BTE_Box_Score.jpg?raw=true)

+This is the key to understanding the system.

 ![alt text](https://github.com/rashadwest/rashadwest.github.io/blob/master/_posts/Analytic_shots.jpg?raw=true)

+This is also the color map.
+It is wrapped on the court for us to determine location and to teach the color wheel.

 ![alt text](https://github.com/rashadwest/rashadwest.github.io/blob/master/_posts/BTE_Color_Map.jpg?raw=true)

+If you look at Shaqs box score it is all in the paint so it is mostly the same color.

 ![alt text](https://github.com/rashadwest/rashadwest.github.io/blob/master/_posts/Analytic_Shaq.jpg?raw=true)
 ![alt text](https://github.com/rashadwest/rashadwest.github.io/blob/master/_posts/Analytic_Shaq_2.jpg?raw=true)

+Klay has more colors in his box score because he is a perimeter scorer.

 ![alt text](https://github.com/rashadwest/rashadwest.github.io/blob/master/_posts/Analytic_Klay.jpg?raw=true)